 The Constitutional Court agreed.
 This caused a furore.
 Among other things, the ruling opened up the possibility that other parents might follow Harris' example.

-Children may now start school if they turn six by the end of June of their Grade 1 year.
+Children may now start school if they turn six by the end of June of their Grade one year.
 And, the department stresses, no child may now be tested for school-readiness unless they've already been accepted by the school.

-The department says denying a child school entry on the basis that they're not deemed "school-ready" is discriminatory.
+The Department says denying a child school entry on the basis that they're not deemed "school-ready" is discriminatory.
 So it's now up to parents to decide when their child should start school within the government's framework.

-What is school-readiness, exactly?
+What is school-readiness exactly?

 School-readiness has been a controversial issue for years.
-In the past, says Pettipher, it referred to fixed standards of physical, intellectual and social development, sufficient to enable children to meet school requirements and assimilate the content of the curriculum.
+In the past, says Pettipher, is referred to fixed standards of physical, intellectual and social development, sufficient to enable children to meet school requirements and assimilate the content of the curriculum.

 These days, experts say the trend is more towards making schools ready for pupils, rather than the other way around.

-In practical terms, most of us think of school-readiness in terms of academic skills: whether a child can hold a pen, sit quietly, listen to and understand instructions.
+In practical terms, most of us think of school-readiness in terms of academic skills - whether a child can hold a pen, sit quietly, listen to and understand instructions.